undecided/log-aggregator-techtest/README.md

  - Strictly no inheritance.
 Composition instead.
 I wouldn't usually be this strict.
  - 3-line methods - with some small exceptions.
 This is relatively normal for me.
  - named method params unless obvious: again, something I tend to be quite strict on.
+ - Used standardrb (rather than rubocop) as the linter.

 ## Ruby version support